hamnaiftikhar/Face_recognition_gradio/README.md

    - It calls the `recognize_faces` function to perform face recognition on the image.
    - The processed image is displayed using `cv2.imshow`, and `cv2.waitKey` is used to wait for a key press to close the window.

-It's important to note that in the code you provided, the face recognition model (`face_model`) and the loading code for the embeddings files are missing.
-You would need to replace the placeholder code with the appropriate face recognition model and loading mechanism.
-Additionally, the file paths for the input image and the embeddings files need to be provided.